r4ruk/openrelik-pipeline/README.md

 ### To do
 * Add Velociraptor tags into artifacts so timelines from systems tied to an investigation by tags can all be added to the same sketch for that investigation
+* Add nginx config to simplify the URLs/ports

 ### Notes
 * There are PRs/issues to make some tweaks in some of the involved repos.